woss/fork-polkadot-js-api/substrate/storage.md

 ### nominators(`AccountId`): `Option<(Nominations, Linkage<AccountId>)>`
 - **interface**: api.query.staking.nominators
 - **summary**:   The map from nominator stash key to the set of stash keys of all validators to nominate.

-  NOTE: is private so that we can ensure upgraded before all typical accesses.
-Direct storage APIs can still bypass this protection.

 ### nominatorSlashInEra(`EraIndex, AccountId`): `Option<BalanceOf>`
 - **interface**: api.query.staking.nominatorSlashInEra